 Welcome to beautiful Samoa, where a proud Polynesian culture and nature at its absolute best are guaranteed to make this a memorable holiday.
 I spent nearly a month in Samoa while backpacking across the South Pacific Islands.
 Here’s a 10 days in Samoa sample itinerary that combines the best of its main islands, Upolu and Savaii.

 Before we begin, having a car will be crucial to see everything that’s mentioned in this sample itinerary within the allotted time.
-Days 2-3 and 8-9 absolutely require a car, or else you’ll need to sample a few points by hitchhiking, cycling or using the bus (an experience in its own right).
+However, if you cannot rent a car for the entire stay, do so only for days 2-3 and 8-9 as they absolutely require a car, or else you’ll need to sample a few points by hitchhiking, cycling or using the bus (an experience in its own right).
 Also note the entrance fees at almost every stop, a normal occurrence in Samoa as most land is historically owned by villages.
 Lastly, if you’re staying at beach fale accommodations, breakfast and dinner are almost always included in the price.

 Visiting Samoa?
 Start planning your trip with the Samoa Travel Guide, filled with essential planning tips and in depth information about all the highlights mentioned in this sample itinerary.

 Click on the image to open in Google Maps:

 Day 1: Exploring Apia

 Where To Stay?